einschwa/catfis/README.md

 # then open http://localhost:8000/index.html
 ```

-2. Firebase setup (one-time)
+2. Firebase setup (required for full functionality)
-- Create a Firebase project in the Firebase Console.
+- Create a Firebase project and enable:
-- Enable Realtime Database and create a database in the region of your choice.
-Choose "Start in test mode" for initial testing (but configure rules before production).
+	- Realtime Database (start with test rules for development, then tighten before production)
-- Enable Firebase Storage and set up a storage bucket.
-- Enable Authentication -> Email/Password provider.
+	- Authentication (Email/Password)
+	- Storage (if you plan to upload or host berkas files)
-- Replace the Firebase config object in `firebase-init.js` with your project's config values.
+- Replace the Firebase config object in `firebase-init.js` with your project's config.

-3. CORS/Storage
-- If you run into CORS issues with uploads, ensure that your Firebase Storage CORS is configured properly (see Firebase docs).
-Serving via HTTP usually avoids many file:// CORS problems.

-Notes & caveats
+Developer notes & tips
+- Favicon: `favicon-phi.svg` is referenced in every HTML head.
+- Modal & backdrop: `style.css` uses a dedicated `.backdrop` element with `backdrop-filter` so modals stay sharp while the page behind is blurred.
+- Night mode: controlled by `theme.js` (button with `id="nightModeToggle"`), persisted to localStorage and optionally to `users/{uid}/settings/nightMode`.
+- Admin workflows:
+	- The admin table (in `admin.html`) fetches `users/*` from the DB and skips users with `role==='admin'`.
+	- Per-stage updates are written to `users/{nrp}/stageStatuses/{stageId}` and may update `currentStage` when a stage is approved.
+	- Clicking "Profil" opens a details modal that retrieves the user's profile and shows fields like name, motivation, titles and berkas link.

+Data & security warnings
-- For demo simplicity, the app uses a synthetic email `{nrp}@cafis2.local`.
-For production you should use real email flows.
+- The sample app uses a simplified auth mapping (NRP -> synthetic email) in earlier versions; in production, use real email verification flows.
-- Passwords are handled by Firebase Authentication; no plaintext passwords should be stored in the Realtime DB.
-- This project is a reference implementation and needs security hardening for production.

-Optional: quick serve script for PowerShell
-- Run `.	ools\serve.ps1` (on Windows PowerShell) to start a simple static server (uses Python if available).

-If you want, I can:
-- Replace the synthetic-email scheme with a real email-based signup flow.
-- Harden DB & Storage security rules.
-- Add CI or automated tests.
+- Do NOT deploy the app with open Realtime DB rules.
+Configure security rules to allow only authenticated users to read/write appropriate paths.

+Want me to do more?
+- I can add:
+	- Focus-trap and better ARIA behavior for the modals.
+	- Inline preview/download buttons for CV/transcript in the applicant modal.
+	- A small script to seed test users into the DB for local testing.
+	- Security rule examples for Firebase Realtime Database and Storage.

+If you'd like any of the above implemented now, tell me which item and I'll add it.